Common Types of Wrongful Death

 In Texas, family members only have 2 years from the date of the deadly accident to file a wrongful death claim.

-Houston personal injury lawyers Neal Davis and Jed Silverman are skilled litigators with nearly 40 years of combined legal experience.
+Houston personal injury lawyer Neal Davis is a skilled litigator with 20 years of legal experience.
 We are prepared to stand with you to ensure your family receives the compensation you deserve.
 We understand that no amount of money will ever replace the loss of your loved one, but it can go a long way in helping you obtain closure and financial security for your family's future.
 Contact us today to schedule a free consultation with our experienced Texas wrongful death attorneys.